A budget (€ 2.9 billion), a period (2015-2019), five priority axes

 Support efficiency and energy transition, particularly by integrating and strengthening the circular economy process; creating the conditions for the development of a circular and functional economy, supporting the projects.

 Support digital innovation by integrating this dimension into industrial and social practices, creating an integrated digital transition plan, developing the Administration 4.0, supporting technological and digital territorial intelligence.

-The rollout of the Plan is the subject of close monitoring by the Government, and is regularly evaluated.
+The setting up of this Plan is followed up by the Government and is regularly evaluated.

-Click here to access the presentation of the Marshall Plan 2.Green.
+Click here to download the Marshall Plan 4.0.